 thing will be that the programme will not be a frantic bash-

 Good later tells Disc magazine that half of the shows are live, while the other half are video taped.
+The first show was broadcast from ABC's Didsbury, Manchester studios, but may move down to Teddington, Middlesex later on.

 After a run-